TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 11. Also copy the `API key` and `API Secret` and note it down somewhere safe
 ![BTCPay Server shopify step 10 and 11](./img/Shopify/step_10_and_11.png)
 12. Shopify app setup is now complete
+	1.
+	1.

+	1.

+Integrating BTCPay Server with Ghost Commerce to accept Bitcoin payments provides a variety of use cases, depending on your goals and the type of e-commerce or content-based transactions you're running.

+Here are some key use cases:

+1. Subscription Payments for Premium Content
+If you're offering premium content or memberships on your Ghost site (like articles, tutorials, or videos), you can allow users to pay for subscriptions using Bitcoin.
+This is especially appealing to users who prefer decentralized and censorship-resistant payment methods.
+2. One-Time Purchases
+Enable one-time payments for digital products, merchandise, or services through Ghost's commerce platform using Bitcoin.
+For instance, eBooks, online courses, or physical items.
+3. Donations or Crowdfunding
+Set up a seamless way to accept donations in Bitcoin for specific campaigns or ongoing funding.
+This can be particularly useful for creators, nonprofits, or activists.